-Born in Urbino in central Italy in 1483, Raphael is considered part of the trinity of great masters from the Renaissance era, alongside his two rivals Michelangelo and Leonardo da Vinci.
+Raphael is considered part of the trinity of great masters from the Renaissance era, alongside his two rivals Michelangelo and Leonardo da Vinci.

 Despite dying at the age of 37, Raphael was highly regarded in his own lifetime and was hugely productive throughout his short life, receiving major commissions from two popes: Julius II and Leo X.Raphael is, of course, buried in the Pantheon.
 Five centuries after his death in 1520, Raphael's genius lives on, his legacy still astounding viewers to this day.

 Below is a list of places where his work can be found in Rome.